Preetisam/Mongodb/README2.md

 <h5>Core Module in Nodejs </h5>
 <ui>
   <li>What are the core modules ?</li>
+  <p>Core modules are modules built into Node.js that can be loaded with the require() function without the need for an additional installation.
+These modules provide fundamental functionality to Node.js, such as file system I/O, networking, and cryptography.
+Some of the core modules include fs (file system), http (networking), crypto (cryptography), and os (operating system).</p>

   <li>Whae are global modules? </li>
   <li>Goldal Model example  </li>
   <li> Non Goldal Model example  </li>